wundergraph/wundergraph/docs/migrations/sdk-0.92.5-0.93.md

 }
 ```

 8. `setClientRequestHeader` has been removed.
 You can use `hook.clientRequest.headers` interface to manipulate headers.
-This interface implements [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers).
+This interface implements the fetch standard [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers).

 ```ts
 {